 Following the FCA and before the commitment period, three Annual Reconfiguration Auctions ("ARAs") are run to allow for a rebalancing of capacity supply and demand.
-Rebalancing occurs for many reasons, including: (1) allowing new capacity resources that enter the market after the FCA an opportunity to supply capacity, (2) enabling resources that clear the FCA that are unable to fulfill their CSO to find alternative suppliers, and (3) accommodating changes in demand (i.e., changes in the ICR, which anchors the administrative demand curve).
+Rebalancing can occur for several reasons, including: (1) allowing a new capacity resource that enters the market after the FCA an opportunity to supply capacity, (2) enabling a resource that clears the FCA (or a prior ARA) the opportunity to sell back its CSO (e.g., if it is unable to fulfill their CSO), and (3) accommodating changes in demand (i.e., changes in the ICR, which anchors the administrative demand curve).